-Ms. Clark is a member of the Connecticut Trial Lawyers Association and has served as the Chair and Vice Chair of the CTLA’s Women’s Caucus, an organization of which she remains an active member.
-Ms. Clark has also served on the CTLA’s Amicus Committee since 2010 and she is an active member of the Connecticut Bar Association’s Appellate Practice Section.
+Karen is a member of the Connecticut Trial Lawyers Association and has served as the Chair and Vice Chair of the CTLA’s Women’s Caucus.
+She remains an active member and has worked on fundraisers that have benefited Habitat for Humanity, House of Heroes, the Newtown Memorial Fund, Sandy Hook Workers Assistance Fund, Wounded Warriors and Connecticut Children’s Medical Center.
+Karen has also served on the CTLA’s Amicus Committee since 2010, served as a panelist for the CTLA’s Annual Supreme and Appellate Court Review presentation and is an active member of the Connecticut Bar Association’s Appellate Practice Executive Committee.

 - College of the Holy Cross (B.A.
 Economics/Accounting, 1987)